 Sandpit: Water Energy Food Nexus

 Securing a sustainable supply of water, energy and food is a key global issue.
-An increasing demand for land/food/energy/water, urbanisation and the need to limit exploitation of these resources in a move towards a more sustainable economy will increase the strain on local, national and international resources.
+An increasing demand for land/food/skills/fellows/areas/energy/water, urbanisation and the need to limit exploitation of these resources in a move towards a more sustainable economy will increase the strain on local, national and international resources.

 Our water, energy and food systems are interconnected.
 The nexus seeks to define the interdependencies between the different systems and improve our understanding and hence ability to effectively predict and manage them.
 This complex area presents multi-dimensional research challenges that require a multidisciplinary/interdisciplinary approach to addressing them.